bajtos/poc-safe-on-fil/README.md

 You can obtain a private key from a wallet provider such as [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key).

+You will need two private keys:

+- One for the deployer account (the account that will deploy the contract) - store it in the `PRIVATE_KEY` environment variable, see below.
+- One for the controller account that will be allowed to call the `tick` method of the contract - store it in the `CONTROLLER_PRIVATE_KEY` environment variable, see below.

+### Setup a Safe multisig wallet

+Follow the instructions on https://safe.filecoin.io/

+Store the address of the Safe multisig wallet in `MULTISIG_ADDRESS` environment variable.
+(Remove the `filecoin-calibration:` prefix.)

 ### Configure Environment Variables

 Add your private key as an environment variable by running this command: